 USask Student Travel Award

 The purpose of this fund is to provide financial assistance to full-time undergraduate and graduate students who are participating in a conference (virtually or in-person), traveling outside of Saskatchewan to obtain a visa or study permit to study abroad, competition, or extra-curricular (not for credit) activities off-campus in Canada or abroad.
 Please note that if you are planning to participate in an academic study abroad program, you should apply for the Global Engagement Scholarship instead.
+Awards are not granted retoractively.

-Applications must be submitted no later than one month before the start date of the planned activity, except for trips to obtain a visa or study permit to study abroad.
-All applications will be processed on a first-come, first-served basis, and only successful applicants will be communicated to.
+Applications must be submitted at least one month before the start date of the planned activity, except for trips within Cananda to obtain a visa or study permit to study abroad.
+All applications will be processed on a first-come, first-served basis to eligible students until funds for the year have been exhausted.
+Only successful applicants will be communicated to.
 Students are eligible to receive only one Student Travel Award every 12 months.
-Please read the Terms and Conditions in the application portal for more information.
+A student may receive up to a maximum of:

 To apply via the button below, use either Firefox or Safari browser.